 3. You are stumped

 Because of the complexity of your research, it is also normal to hit snags.
 These may be issues on how to conduct the research, how to better organize your thoughts, or a realization that your data or literature is not complete.
 In such situations, ask your advisor for help.
-But should you find your advisor is often very busy, consider getting a co-advisor who might be more available.
+But should you find your advisor is often very busy, consider getting a co-advisor at Dissertation Team who will be more available.

 4. You have major doubts about what you have done so far